Now available – Published on 7th November 2018

 Introductory offer for limited period only – only £7.99 (£2 discount off RRP) plus P&P

-Or you can collect the book for £7.99.
-Contact Matthew here to arrange collection.
+Or you can collect the book for £7.99 if you know Matthew by contacting him here to arrange collection.

 You do not need a Paypal account, you can still make the purchase using your card from the link below.

-I am happy to accept international orders at the standard postage rate (by air) – please contact me here with your requirements and location and I can email you a paypal invoice based on Post Office prices.
-You do not need a paypal account to pay the invoice, you can pay with your card in the normal way
+If you do not live in the UK, I am happy to accept international orders at the standard postage rate (by air) – please contact me here with your requirements and location and I can email you a PayPal invoice based on Post Office prices.
+You do not need a PayPal account to pay the invoice, you can pay with your card in the normal way.

 Please buy from here rather than other commercial websites – it will avoid their huge commission!

 Deals with all aspects of the role and responsibility of being a Churchwarden.

 The aim of this book is to encourage Churchwardens to approach their role with confidence, and with the knowledge that much can be achieved in their term of office.